Refund Policy for Credit Courses

-Students registered for workshops through System Divisions of Continuing Education or the Office of Business & Industry Training must withdraw in writing at least three days prior to the first workshop session in order to receive a full refund of tuition and fees.
-In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of tuition credit or waiver to students on a case-by-case basis.
-Tuition credit must be used within one calendar year from the date of authorization.
-In accordance with Federal regulations, refunds for an amount less than $1 will be forfeited.
+In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of a tuition credit or waiver to students on a case-by-case basis.
+Tuition credit on a student’s account must be used within one calendar year from the date of authorization.

 NOTE: Tuition and fees are subject to change without notice.
 Applicants should check with the College for verification of current charges.
-All refunds require that the student complete an official drop form.
+All refunds require that the student drop the course in SIS within the allotted refund time.

-A completed and signed Course Drop/Withdrawal Form must be received in Registrar’s Office by the 60% point of the course.
-If the Drop/Withdraw Form is received after the refund period and before the 60% point, no refund will be done and a W will be reflected on the transcript which does not impact GPA.
+A Withdrawal in SIS must be completed prior to the 60% point of the course’s term.
+If the Withdrawal is completed in SIS after the refund period and before the 60% point of the course, no refund will be given and a “W” will be reflected on the transcript which does not impact GPA.

-After withdraw deadline (60% point in a course), a Withdraw Pass/Withdraw Fail Form must be submitted and a grade of Withdraw Pass (WP) or Withdraw Fail (WF) will be determined by the instructor.
+After withdraw deadline (60% point in a course) in order to withdraw, a Withdraw Pass/Withdraw Fail Form must be submitted through the college’s website and a grade of Withdraw Pass (WP) or Withdraw Fail (WF) will be determined by the instructor.
 A WP grade does not impact GPA, a WF grade impacts GPA the same way an F would.
-See Student Handbook for course withdrawal policy.

 **Students are encouraged to note the specific dates for each course in which they are enrolled.**